t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Related challenges include:

 * Addressing concerns on resource usage, security and privacy when sharing, discovering or managing data.
-For example by presenting data in views composed of an aggregation of related data {{Zhang}}, protecting data communication between authenticated peers {{Basudan}}, classifying data (e.g., in terms of privacy, importance, validity, etc.), .
+For example by presenting data in views composed of an aggregation of related data {{Zhang}}, protecting data communication between authenticated peers {{Basudan}}, classifying data (e.g., in terms of privacy, importance, validity, etc.)
 * Data driven programming models {{Renart}}, e.g. event-based, including handling of naming and data abstractions
 * While edge computing can support IoT services independently of cloud computing, it can also be connected to cloud computing.
-Thus, the relationship of IoT edge computing to cloud computing, with regard to data management, is another potential challenge {{ISO_TR}}.
+Thus, the relationship of IoT edge computing to cloud computing, with regard to data management, is another potential challenge {{ISO_TR}}

 ## Simulation and Emulation Environments